scottsen/SIL/docs/canonical/SIL_MANIFESTO.md

 **Research & Specification:**
 - Pantheon (universal IR), Agent Ether (multi-agent protocols), Prism (query microkernel)

 This is not a roadmap.
-These are working systems with real users, validated economics ($470K/year savings per 1000 agents - [see calculation](../FAQ.md#11-how-does-sil-save-47k-per-year-for-agents)), and test coverage that proves maturity.
+These are working systems with real users, measured efficiency (10x token reduction - [see details](../meta/FAQ.md#11-how-does-progressive-disclosure-reduce-token-usage)), and test coverage that proves maturity.

 **[See the full Project Index →](../projects/PROJECT_INDEX.md)**